Skip to content

 Running the connector

-For development purposes, it is easier to simply run the python script locally until everything works as it sould.
+For development purposes, it is easier to simply run the python script locally until everything works as it should.

 $ virtualenv env